 The Bear River Heritage Area is comprised of seven counties in northern Utah and southeastern Idaho.
 It’s a vast domain of rivers, mountains and valleys where the Northwestern Band of the Shoshone Nation, mountain men, pioneers, farmers and ranchers established a unique heritage.
 Southern Utah may have the red rock, the Wasatch Front may have skiing, but Utah’s far north has the Bear River.
 The Great Salt Lake’s largest tributary and the largest river in the USA (that doesn’t reach the sea) has created a masterpiece.
 Here are seven ways to truly appreciate it.

-The Union Pacific met the Central Pacific at Promontory Summit in 1869, tying America together by rail, and you’ve gotta wonder if one side didn’t stall a little to make sure they finished in Box Elder.
+The Union Pacific met the Central Pacific at Promontory Summit in 1869, tying America together by rail, and you’ve gotta wonder if one side didn’t stall a little to make sure they finished in amazing Box Elder.
 Nowadays, you can explore Golden Spike National Historic Site with a visitor center that’s open all year.
 Every May 10, they even reenact the Last Spike ceremony complete with historically accurate replica locomotives and lots of people dressed in their post–Civil War best.
 Also check out:

 Brigham City Union Pacific Depot — Brigham City, Utah